dannynday/group-project-1/.ipynb_checkpoints/README-checkpoint.md

 ### How would our strategy have done in the past year?

 ![LogReturns](../Image/LogReturnAll.png)
-* We can see here that everything on a braod, log scale ended up at around the same spot of return on investment over a year, even though we can see some assets were much higher or lower at some point.
+* We can see here that everything on a broad, log scale ended up at around the same spot of return on investment over a year, even though we can see some assets were much higher or lower at some point.

 ![CumulativeReturnsFull](../Image/Total_CReturns.png)

 * Our strategy would not have done as well as we would have hoped after backtesting over a year's worth of data.
 As you can see from our charts, none of our assets outperformed the SPY over the last year.
-Amdist the chaos of the market, the durable and trustworthy SPY showcased its resilliance this year.
+Amdist the chaos of the market, the durable and trustworthy SPY showcased its resilience this year.

 ### Is it always better to buy higher volatility assets?